Eurostar train from London to Brussels

 Option 2, London to Brussels by train & ferry

-For over a century, the direct & traditional route from London to Brussels was via Dover & Ostend.
+For over a century, the traditional direct route from London to Brussels was via Dover & Oostende.
 However, there have been no ferries from Dover to Oostende since the 1990s.
-Until recently there was a ferry from Ramsgate to Oostende, but for vehicles only, not foot passengers.
-But there's still an alternative to Eurostar worth considering, especially if you live in East Anglia, or have a phobia about the Channel Tunnel, with easy train-ferry connections at each end, and inclusive fares covering both train and ferry.
+But there's still an alternative to Eurostar worth considering, especially if you live in East Anglia, or have a phobia about the Channel Tunnel, with easy train-ferry connections at each end, and inclusive fares covering train & ferry.
+It's overnight while you sleep in a cosy private cabin with shower, toilet & satellite TV, so it's actually pretty time-effective, it's also punctual, all-weather-reliable and fun, too!
+This route is also pet-friendly & bike-friendly.

 London ► Antwerp & Brussels